Chicken Curry Law: Plot

-A foreign belly dancer, Maya, is raped & left to die by sons (Makiya and Nana) of a Mumbai based politician.
+A foreign belly dancer, Maya, is raped and left to die by sons (Makiya and Nana) of a Mumbai based politician.
 A social activist, Satya, and a lawyer, Sitapati, leave no stone unturned to get justice for Maya.
 However, Satya is killed in the process, even as Sitapati continues to fight the legal battle.
 The court acquits the suspects.
 Sitapati instigates Makiya and his brother and both the brothers shoot him dead and get arrested.
 Maya turns into a social activist in the same NGO where Satya used to work.